FachIT-360/NetCup-DynDNS-Client/README.md

   namespace: network
 type: Opaque
 data:
-  api-key: SSdtIGFuIEFQSSBrZXkgdGhhdCBpcyBiYXNlNjQgZW5jb2RlZCBhbmQgdXNlZCBmb3IgS3ViZXJuZXRlcw==
-  api-password: SSdtIGFuIEFQSSBQYXNzd29yZCB0aGF0IGlzIGJhc2U2NCBlbmNvZGVkIGFuZCB1c2VkIGZvciBLdWJlcm5ldGVz
-  customer-number: MTIzNDU2
+  api-key: <base64 encoded api key>
+  api-password: <base64 encoded api password>
+  customer-number: <base64 encoded customer number>
 ```

 Before you exchange the placeholders for the credentials, you must base64 encode the values.

-Example: `echo -ne "I'm an API Password that is base64 encoded and used for Kubernetes" | base64 -w0`
+Example: `echo -ne "I'm an API Key that is base64 encoded and used for Kubernetes secret" | base64 -w0`

-Insert the encoded string to the right property and save the file as "netcup-dns-api-secrets.yaml".
+Insert the encoded string to the right property and save the file as `netcup-dns-api-secrets.yaml`.
 Now we can apply the secret definition to the Kubernetes cluster.
 We can do this by running the following command:

-`kubectl apply -f netcup-dns-api-secrets.yaml`
+`kubectl apply -f netcup-dns-api-secrets.yaml -n network`

+#### Add Kubernetes ConfigMap for NetCup DNS Client Configuration (appsettings.json)

+Since the appsettings.json file is immutable in the Docker image, we will create a ConfigMap with the contents of the appsettings.json file and load it as a volume in the deployment.
+This also makes it possible to add or remove additional domains and DNS records.

+First, we need to create a ConfigMap with the contents of the appsettings.json file.

+`kubectl create configmap netcup-dns-client-config --from-file=appsettings.json -n network`

+For the NetCup DNS Client configuration as a Kubernetes configmap, you can use the following YAML definition.

 # Run Tests